FAQ

 How much does it cost to attend the NMF concerts?

 Attending the National Music Festival is affordable.
-You can purchase a Festival Pass for only $225 ($250 after January 1) for access to all ticketed events plus special benefits, or you can purchase single tickets (generally $15 or $20) for individual events.
+You can purchase a Festival Pass for only $235 ($260 after January 1) for access to all ticketed events plus special benefits, or you can purchase single tickets (ranging from $10 to $25) for individual events.
+Child/student tickets are $5.
 We also offer quite a few free concerts, and all rehearsals are always free and open to the public.

 Close all open tabs